 While we model the demand for foreign assets, home bonds, and foreign bonds as corresponding to different risk factors, these demands can be correlated.
 For example, suppose that some currency traders trade foreign-currency forwards and swaps.
 We show in Appendix A that under global arbitrage, Covered Interest Parity (CIP) holds, and an increase in the demand for foreign-currency forwards and swaps translates into an equal increase in the demand for foreign assets and foreign bonds, and an equal decrease in the demand for home bonds.
-Our model can capture correlated demands through the matrices Γ and Σ .
+Our model can capture correlated demands through the matrices $\Gamma$ and $\Sigma$ .
 From now on, we use the terms foreign assets and foreign currency interchangeably.

 Our model can be given both a nominal and a real interpretation.
 Under the nominal interpretation, emphasized so far, the exchange rate is the price of one currency relative to the other and bonds pay in currency units.
-Under the real interpretation, the exchange rate e_t is the real exchange rate defined as the price of goods in one country relative to the other and bonds pay in units of goods.
+Under the real interpretation, the exchange rate $e_t$ is the real exchange rate defined as the price of goods in one country relative to the other and bonds pay in units of goods.

 A difficulty with the nominal interpretation is that the demand of currency traders is better viewed as a function of the real, rather than the nominal, exchange rate.
-To make the nominal interpretation compatible with a real currency demand, we can replace the nominal exchange rate e_t in (3.1) by the real exchange rate.
-This amounts to keeping e_t inside the logarithm and adding $\alpha_e(\log(p{Ft}) - \log(p{Ht}))$ to ζ{et} , where p{jt} is the price level in country j = H, F. In subsequent sections we present the nominal interpretation of our model allowing for a real currency demand and restricting inflation to be constant in each country: $\zeta{et} = \zeta_e + \alpha_e(\pi_F - \pi_H)t$, where π_j is the constant inflation rate in country j and ζ_e is a constant.
-In ongoing work (Gourinchas, Ray, and Vayanos (2024)) described in the concluding remarks in Section 6, we extend our analysis to inflation being stochastic and determined endogenously within a New Keynesian model.
+To make the nominal interpretation compatible with a real currency demand, we can replace the nominal exchange rate $e_t$ in (3.1) by the real exchange rate.
+This amounts to keeping $e_t$ inside the logarithm and adding $\alpha_e(\log(p{Ft}) - \log(p{Ht}))$ to $\zeta{et}$ , where $p{jt}$ is the price level in country j = H, F. In subsequent sections we present the nominal interpretation of our model allowing for a real currency demand and restricting inflation to be constant in each country: $\zeta{et} = \zeta_e + \alpha_e(\pi_F - \pi_H)t$ , where $\pi_j$ is the constant inflation rate in country j and $\zeta_e$ is a constant.
+In GRV1 we extend our analysis so that inflation is stochastic and determined endogenously within a New Keynesian model.